bambora-na/dev.na.bambora.com/source/docs/guides/3D_secure.md

     - Payment API request
        - Browser data
-           - acceptHeader, string (1-2048), required
+           - accept_header, string (1-2048), required
-           - javaEnabled, Boolean true/false, required
+           - java_hnabled, Boolean true/false, required
            - language, string (1-8), required
-           - colorDepth,
+           - color_depth,
-           - screenHeight, numeric (0 to 9999999), required
+           - screen_height, numeric (0 to 9999999), required
-           - screenWidth, numeric (0 to 9999999), required
+           - screen_width, numeric (0 to 9999999), required
-           - timeZone, numeric (-840 to 720), required
+           - time_zone, numeric (-840 to 720), required
-           - userAgent, string (1-2048), required
+           - user_agent, string (1-2048), required
-           - javascriptEnabled, optional Boolean true/false, default true.
+           - javascript_enabled, optional Boolean true/false, default true.
       - Additional 3DSecure parameters
            - version, Optional and will default to what is configured in the merchants account
            - authRequired (If set to true the transaction will not continue processing unless 3DS authentication is successful)